andgordio/mockupless/docs/Courses/InteractionBasics/Course-project/core.md

 - `restaurant` saves the index of the selected restaurant.
 - `party`, `date` and `time` save the selected options from the reservation form.

-Now in the Reservations you can create a template-container connected to the `reservations` array and show the information from the object.
+Now in the Reservations view you can create a template-container connected to the `reservations` array and show the information from the objects inside.
 The index stored in object’s variable `restaurant` is used to access the name of the restaurant from the `restaurants` array:

 ```html
 <div v-for="reserv in reservations">